 Data Protection Laws provide you with certain rights in relation to your personal data.
 These are as follows:

-- The right to access your personal data.
-This enables you to receive a copy of the personal data we hold about you.
+· The right to access your personal data.
+This gives you the right to receive a copy of the personal data we hold about you subject to certain exemptions.

-- The right to request correction or completion of personal data.
-This enables you to have any incomplete or inaccurate information we hold about you corrected.
+· The right to rectification of your personal data.
+This gives you the right to have any incomplete or inaccurate personal data we hold about you corrected.

-- The right to request erasure of your personal data.
-This enables you to ask us to delete or remove personal data (though this may not apply where we have a good, lawful reason to continue using the information in question).
-You also have the right to ask us to delete or remove your personal data where you have exercised your right to object to processing (see below).
+· The right to request erasure of your personal data.
+This allows you to request us to delete or remove personal data.
+You also have the right to request us to delete or remove your personal data where you have exercised your right to object to processing (see below).
+In certain circumstances this right may not apply, such as where we have a good, lawful reason to continue using the information in question, and if so we shall inform you of such reasons at the relevant time.

-- The right to object to processing of your personal data.
-You can object to us processing personal data for legitimate interests purposes or for direct marketing.
+· The right to object to processing of your personal data.
+You can object to us processing your personal data for legitimate interests purposes or for direct marketing.
+We must then stop processing your data unless we have a strong reason to continue which overrides your objection.
+If your objection is to direct marketing, we must always stop.

-- The right to have a portable copy or transfer your personal data.
-We will provide you, or (where technically feasible) a third party, with a copy of your personal data in a structured, commonly used, machine-readable format.
-Note this only applies to automated information we process on the basis of your consent or in order to perform a contract.
+· The right to have a portable copy or transfer your personal data.
+You can request us to provide you, or (where technically feasible) a third party, with a copy of your personal data in a structured, commonly used, machine-readable format.
+Note this only applies to personal data which we obtain from you and, using automated means, process on the basis of your consent or in order to perform a contract with you.

 We may need to request additional information from you to help us confirm your identity.
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you to clarify your request.